 In the UK, the use of standard form building contracts goes back more than one hundred years.
 Initial collaboration between the Royal Institute of British Architects (RIBA) and the then federation of construction employers led to the first standard form building contract.
 These bodies subsequently formed the Joint Contracts Tribunal (JCT) which is now the main UK body that produces standard form contracts, guidance notes and other documentation for use in the construction industry.
 In Scotland, the Scottish Building Contracts Committee (SBCC) adapts and publishes Scots law compliant versions of the JCT suite of contracts.
 The latest edition of these contracts was published in 2016.

-The main rival to the JCT/SBCC family of contracts is the New Engineering Contract (NEC) and its suite of Engineering and Construction Contracts (ECC).
-This has been endorsed by the UK and Scottish governments and is now being used more in government contracting.
-The latest edition of these contracts was published in 2017.
+The main rival to the JCT/SBCC family of contracts is the New Engineering Contract (NEC) and its suite of Engineering and Construction Contracts (ECC) published by the Institution of Civil Engineers.
+This has been endorsed by the UK and Scottish governments and is now being widely used in government contracting.
+The latest edition of these contracts (NEC4) was published in June 2017.

 International forms of contract (such as FIDIC) are also used in the UK, typically in the infrastructure and energy sectors.
-The latest edition of these contracts was published in 2017.
+The latest edition of the FIDIC contracts was published in 2017 (although modified 1999 versions are more widely used in the UK, as the 2017 versions are less popular with developers and funders).

 The form of construction contract to use for a specific project can be selected in a multitude of ways.
 An architect, engineer, or contractor preparing a proposal for an owner may present the owner with a form document to consider.
 In those cases, the owner then may ask its lawyer to review and revise the document as appropriate.
 A proactive owner, however, may prepare a form of contract, preferably before the owner seeks bids, and then include that contract with a request for proposals.
 Owners that construct projects regularly may have their own original manuscript forms of contract, rather than relying on published forms.